njit-prof-bill/njit-prof-bill-cs490-project-fall-2025/Sprint4PRD.md

 - Import education history with degrees, institutions, dates
 - Import skills list with endorsement counts
 - Handle API rate limits gracefully with user feedback
-- Provide manual override for any imported data
+- Merge or override the LinkedIn data into the ATS' profile from Sprint 1
 - Store import timestamp and allow re-import to update data
 - Handle LinkedIn API authentication errors with clear messaging